OpenZeppelin/nile/README.md

 A few things to notice here:

-1. `nile declare <private_key_alias> <contract_name>` looks for an artifact with name `<contract_name>`
+- `nile declare <private_key_alias> <contract_name>` looks for an artifact with name `<contract_name>`.
-2. This creates or updates a `localhost.declarations.txt` file storing all data related to your declarations
+- This creates or updates a `localhost.declarations.txt` file storing all data related to your declarations.
-3. The `--alias` parameter lets you create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier
+- The `--alias` parameter lets you create a unique identifier for future interactions, if no alias is set then the contract's address can be used as identifier.
-4. By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
+- By default Nile works on local, but you can use the `--network` parameter to interact with `mainnet`, `goerli`, and the default `localhost`.
+- `--track` and `--debug` flags can be used to chain the `declare` call with `nile status` + the chosen flag.
+See `status` below for a complete description.

 ### `call`